Grendolyn enjoys writing cross genre. Her favorite elements are:

 The Mermaids Melt at Dawn Synopsis

-The Mermaids Melt at Dawn is a dark fairy tale from the bayou with a merfolk twist, but it is not a fairy tale for children.
-Meet Rok, a rowdy Cajun, who hunts monsters in the swampland.
-From the cradle, Rok remembers hearing the legend of Barbiche Island where mermaids surf the seas and grant the wishes of a few lucky men.
-While it may appear to be an innocent story about childhood dreams, the swamp hags and sea witches of old remind us that appearances can be deceiving.
-Each yarn dives deeper into the supernatural where mysteries abound and strange things happen.
-Rok’s obsession with Barbiche Island steers him on a nautical adventure where he battles the most powerful mermaid, but Rok is not the only creature with a story to tell.
+The Mermaids Melt at Dawn is a dark, whimsical collection of kindred yarns.
+Steeped in Cajun folklore and Greek mythology, Rok Lejeune tells the legend of Barbiche Island.
+On the surface, the yarns have the appearance of innocent childhood dreams, but the swamp hags and sea witches of old remind us that appearances can be deceiving.
+As Rok sails closer to Barbiche Island, the yarns dive deeper into the supernatural where mysteries abound and strange things happen.
+Rok's obsession with Barbiche Island steers him on a nautical adventure where he battles the most powerful mermaid, but Rok is not the only creature with a story to tell.
 Barbiche Island is home to a pair of warring mermaid sisters, power-hungry Poseidon, petulant gods, and other mysterious monsters.
 The mermaids of Barbiche Island sing of love, survival, and betrayal, but will they answer the burning question?
 Why do the mermaids melt at dawn?

 The Mermaids Melt at Dawn